umeshramya/jwt-http/README.md

 Requesting for large data, not supported.

 ## To do
+1. Need to fix bug at route "/" this is causing error.
-1. JWT still need to fix encryption and validation compatable with online tools
+2. JWT still need to fix encryption and validation compatable with online tools
-2. user-groups-roles
+3. user-groups-roles